ACRMGroup/bioplib/README.md

 - INCDEST to the directory where you wish to install the include files
 - DATADEST to the directory where you wish to install the data file

+Note that the complete path is required, you cannot do ~/lib.

-If you wish to use dynamic libraries, you may also wish to change their location by changing:
+If you wish to use dynamic libraries (see 'Additional installation options', below), you may also wish to change their location by
+changing:

 - SHAREDLIBDEST to the directory where you wish to install the shared libraries

-Note that the complete path is required, you cannot do ~/lib.

-If you do *not* require PDBML (XML) support, comment out the relevant COPT line from the Makefile.
+If you do **not** require PDBML (XML) support, comment out the relevant COPT line from the Makefile.